VijayTatineni/Manning/README.md

 # Manning
-Manning live Project on Detecting Phishing Websites using Machine Learning and Python
+This repo contains notebooks of all the Manning live projects.